Go to the first, previous, next, last section, table of contents.

 parameter that is set.

-The exit status is the exit status of the last command that executes.
+The status is that of the last command that executes.

-If the expansion of words is an empty list, no commands are executed, and the return status is 0!
+If the expansion of words is an empty list, no commands are executed, and the status is 0̸!

 for ODDNUM in 1 3 5 7 ; do echo $ODDNUM ;done